 An oft-quoted tip is to hold a whisky on your palate for one second per each year of maturation.
 So 10 year old whisky = 10 seconds on the palate.
 Now, while I’m not sure you need to be quite so specific it could prove useful as a general rule.

 Most ‘experts’ taste whisky with water.
 It helps to loosen things off and brings out more flavour.
 For my part, I find some whiskies are improved by water and some are better neat.
 Try experimenting by adding a couple of drops at a time and keep increasing it until you find your sweet spot.
 Don’t feel you have to though, if you like it neat that’s just fine.
 Don’t let anyone tell you what is right or wrong.
 Unless of course, we’re talking about ice…

-You will hear many variations of a diplomatic response to this question but there is only one correct answer and it is quite simple… No. This should be stated emphatically and possibly followed by an invitation to some correctional therapy in the alleyway outside.
+Is it ok to add ice to whisky?
+You will hear many diplomatic responses to this question but there is only really only one correct answer and it is quite simple… No. This should be stated emphatically and be followed at all times by an invitation to some correctional therapy in the alleyway outside.

 I jest of course but it is fair to say that chilled whisky can be dulled whisky.
 At low temperatures, oils and acids within the spirit coagulate, causing some of the flavour profile to close up somewhat.
 Added to the numbing effect that ice can have on your taste buds, it is perhaps not the best way to show off a drams full character.

 Of course, you are free to drink your hard earned dram any way you damn well choose.
 If you like whisky with ice, water, lemonade, cola or whatever else then that is how you should drink it.
 I just think it’s worth pointing out that excessive chilling could be hindering the full experience a dram can offer.